sure-trust/G9_VLSI/README.md

 ## AutoCad Course Registration

-To enroll in the VLSI course for Mechanical Engineers, please visit the official SURE Trust website: [Course Registration](https://suretrustforruralyouth.com/courses/126)
+To enroll in the VLSI course, please visit the official SURE Trust website: [Course Registration](https://suretrustforruralyouth.com/courses/126)

 ## Repository Description

-This repository is designed to support the G9 VLSI training program for Mechanical Engineers at SURE Trust.
+This repository is designed to support the G9 VLSI training program at SURE Trust.
 It follows the below mentioned organization structure:

 - **Notes**: An archive of  notes and course materials provided by our trainer - Naga Sitaram sir.
 - **Mini Projects**: A repository holding code files of the mini projects undertaken during the course.